mui/mui-x/docs/data/introduction/licensing/licensing.md

 ## How many developer seats do I need?

-The number of seats purchased on your license must correspond to the number of concurrent developers contributing changes to the front-end code of the projects that uses MUI X Pro or Premium.
+The number of seats purchased on your license must correspond to the number of concurrent developers contributing changes to the front-end code of the project that uses MUI X Pro or Premium.

 **Example 1.** Company 'A' is developing an application named 'AppA'.
 The app needs to render 10K rows of data in a table and allow users to group, filter, and sort.
 The dev team adds MUI X Pro to the project to satisfy this requirement.
 Five front-end and ten back-end developers are working on 'AppA'.
 Only one developer is tasked with configuring and modifying the data grid.
 The front-end developers and only are contributing code to the front-end.
 Company 'A' purchases five licenses.

 **Example 2.** A UI development team at Company 'B' creates its own UI library for internal development and includes MUI X Pro as a component.
 The team working on 'AppA' uses the new library and so does the team working on 'AppB'.
 'AppA' has 5 front-end developers and 'AppB' has three.
 There are two front-end developers on the UI development team.
 Company 'B' purchases ten licenses.

 This is [the relevant clause in the EULA.](https://mui.com/store/legal/mui-x-eula/#required-quantity-of-licenses)